fhumayun/qa-work-projects/Kaizen/deploy/README.txt

 QA baseline data README

-- To fill mongo with baseline test data run these commands
+- To fill mongo with baseline test data make sure you have ROOT privs and run
-$ mongo sproutdb_data.js
-$ mongo strax_data.js
-$ mongo straxmedia_data.js
+$ mongorestore -u <USER> -p <PWD>